kubeedge/ianvs/docs/proposals/scenarios/llm-benchmarks/llm-benchmarks.md

     "eval_prompt_template": "The model infer answer is {infer_answer}, the reference data is {ref}, Please give a score between 1 to 10."
 }
 ```

+The data here is extendable, you can add more prompts or keys if you want to or need to.

 If there is a need for additional prompt information, it can also be incorporated.